Monesh01/Custom-FCOS-Model/README.md

 *   **Total Records:** The primary training dataset contains 40,000 records, of which 38,800 are usable for training.
 *   **Validation Set Source:** The validation dataset (`val_dataset`) is constructed by taking the **first 1200 records** from the training TFRecord file (`ttfrecord_path`).
 *   **Training Set Exclusion:** Correspondingly, the main training dataset (`train_dataset`) is constructed by **skipping the first 1200 records** from the same TFRecord file.
-*   This setup ensures that the $1200$ records used for validation are exclusive and not used during the main training loop, thus providing an unbiased measure of model performance.
+*   This setup ensures that the 1200 records used for validation are exclusive and not used during the main training loop, thus providing an unbiased measure of model performance.
 *   The validation process measures Classification Loss, Regression Loss, Centerness Loss, and Mean Average Precision (mAP).
-The validation loss ($\text{val\_cl}$) is tracked, and an early stopping mechanism is implemented if the validation loss does not decrease after 7 epochs.
+The validation loss (Val_cls) is tracked, and an early stopping mechanism is implemented if the validation loss does not decrease after 7 epochs.

 ## Inferenece Pipeline
 FCOS model inference uses Camera for the realtime detection and optimised the forward pass using **@tf.function**.